MarineMalerba/Bond_Pricer_VBA_SQL/README.md

 ## Mod_Database

 ### Overview
-This VBA code is designed to manage and manipulate data within an Access database.
+This module is designed to manage and manipulate data within an Access database.
 ### Features
 + ``sub_Database_Preparation``: This subroutine is used to modify the schema of the CDX_IG_Prices table in the Access database.
   + Establishes a Connection: Connects to the Access database using the ADODB library.